Arch Enemy: Stigmata, Burning Bridges, and Gossow (1998–2000)

-After the release of Black Earth the band switched labels, signing a contract with Century Media.
-In 1998 Arch Enemy released Stigmata, for which bassist Martin Bengtsson and drummer Peter Wildoer joined the band.
-The album gained a wider audience and popularity in Europe and America.
-This was also the first Arch Enemy album to be released worldwide.
+After the release of Black Earth, the band switched labels and signed a contract with Century Media.
+In 1998, Arch Enemy released Stigmata, for which bassist Martin Bengtsson and drummer Peter Wildoer joined the band.
+The album gained the band a wider audience and popularity in Europe and America.
+This was the first Arch Enemy album to be released worldwide.

-In 1999, Sharlee D'Angelo (ex-King Diamond, ex-Mercyful Fate) assumed the role of Arch Enemy's bassist, and Daniel Erlandsson (Eucharist, ex-Carcass) was again recruited as the drummer.
-Burning Bridges was released, and was followed by the live album Burning Japan Live 1999.
-During the touring-cycle for Burning Bridges, D'Angelo was temporarily replaced twice; first by Dick Lövgren (Meshuggah, ex-Armageddon) and then by Roger Nilsson (ex-Spiritual Beggars, Firebird, the Quill).
+In 1999, bassist Sharlee D'Angelo (ex-King Diamond, ex-Mercyful Fate) joined Arch Enemy's bassist.
+Daniel Erlandsson (Eucharist, ex-Carcass) was recruited as the drummer.
+Burning Bridges was released, followed by the live album Burning Japan Live 1999.
+During the touring-cycle for Burning Bridges, D'Angelo was temporarily replaced twice, first with Dick Lövgren (Meshuggah, ex-Armageddon) and then with Roger Nilsson (ex-Spiritual Beggars, Firebird, the Quill).

-In November 2000, vocalist Johan Liiva left and was replaced by German death metal vocalist Angela Gossow.
+In November 2000, the band fired vocalist Johan Liiva via a letter during the beginning of the Wages of Sin album sessions and was replaced with German death metal vocalist Angela Gossow, who made her debut on that album.

 Wages of Sin and Anthems of Rebellion (2001–2004)

 The first album with songs featuring Gossow was Wages of Sin, released in 2001.
-In December of the same year, Arch Enemy took part in the "Japan's Beast Feast 2002" concert, playing alongside Slayer and Motörhead.
+In December of the year, Arch Enemy took part in the "Japan's Beast Feast 2002" concert, playing with Slayer and Motörhead.

-Anthems of Rebellion was released in 2003 and brought some innovations, such as the use of a second voice singing in harmony; such as in the "End of the Line" and "Dehumanization" tracks.
-In November of the following year, the band released the EP Dead Eyes See No Future, which featured live recordings, along with covers of Manowar, Megadeth and Carcass songs.
-In June 2004, the band embarked upon yet another Japan tour.
+Anthems of Rebellion was released in 2003 and brought some innovations, such as the use of a second voice singing in harmony in such tracks as "End of the Line" and "Dehumanization".
+In November of the following year, the band released the EP Dead Eyes See No Future, which featured live recordings and covers of Manowar, Megadeth and Carcass songs.
+In June 2004, the band embarked on another Japan tour.

 Doomsday Machine (2004–2006)

-In June 2005, Arch Enemy finished the recording for their sixth album, Doomsday Machine.
-In July 2005, guitarist Christopher Amott left the band in order to focus on his personal life.
-He was temporarily replaced by guitarist Gus G. (ex-Ozzy Osbourne, Firewind) and then by Fredrik Åkesson (Opeth, ex-Talisman) in September 2005.
-Christopher returned on a permanent basis in March 2007, shortly before the band entered the studio to begin recording their new album with producer Fredrik Nordström (who had previously worked with the band on their first four albums). Åkesson went on to become Opeth's new lead guitarist in May 2007.
+In June 2005, Arch Enemy finished recording their sixth album, Doomsday Machine.
+In July 2005, guitarist Christopher Amott left the band to focus on his personal life.
+He was temporarily replaced with guitarist Gus G. (ex-Ozzy Osbourne, Firewind) and then with Fredrik Åkesson (Opeth, ex-Talisman) in September 2005.
+The band performed at Wacken Open Air in August of 2006.
+Christopher returned on a permanent basis in March 2007, shortly before the band entered the studio to record their new album with producer Fredrik Nordström, who had worked with the band on their first four albums. Åkesson became Opeth's lead guitarist in May 2007.